Home Heating Credit Information

 3. Adult Foster Care, Licensed Home for the Aged, Nursing Home, and Substance Abuse Treatment Centers - If you live in a licensed care facility, generally you do not qualify for the home heating credit.
 Licensed care facilities include adult foster care homes, licensed homes for the aged, nursing homes, and substance abuse treatment centers.
 Subsidized senior citizen apartments are not licensed care facilities.
 If you live in a subsidized senior citizen apartment, you may apply for a credit.

 If you lived in a licensed care facility only part of the year, you could qualify for a partial credit for the period you lived outside the facility.
-(See prorating instructions for a part-year owner or renter on page 5 of the MI-1040CR-7 Booklet.)
+(See instructions on page 5 of the MI-1040CR-7 booklet.)
 If your spouse lives in a licensed care facility and you live in the family homestead, you may still qualify for a credit.
-File a joint credit claim and do not check a box on line 12.
+File a joint credit claim and do not check a box on line 15.

 If you are single and maintain a homestead (that is not rented to someone else) while living in an adult foster care, licensed home for the aged, nursing home or substance abuse treatment center, you may claim a credit for the heating costs paid on your homestead.
 You must provide proof of heating costs paid on your homestead.